 Logging in

 You’ll have been issued with a username and password… the username is usually your radio call-sign in lowercase.
-The OwnCloud log-in screen looks like this, you enter your username and password as shown here (click to enlarge).
+The NextCloud log-in screen looks like this, you enter your username and password as shown here.

 The Calendar